 A Few More Details:

 Discuss with your child in advance questions they can ask tour guides.
 Be sure your child has a way to take notes or draw what they see or shoot photos so they can participate in preserving the memory of the experience.
-It’s helpful for them to have some type of tool for expression in their hands while they are walking through.
+It’s helpful to have some type of tool for expression in their hands while they are walking through.

 Remember that historical landmarks have a range of child-friendliness.
 Some require more walking than others.
 Some are filled with delicate objects.
 Some have attractive gift shops.
 Some have more interactive exhibits than others.
 Some require group reservations and some are self-guided.
 Select wisely.